Offshore for Us citizens

 For a deeper look at the Foreign Earned Income Exclusion and its various requirements, be sure to read our ultimate guide.

-In general, if you create a proper structure, you can use the FEIE to reduce your federal income tax, possibly to zero.
+In general, if you create a proper structure, you can use the FEIE and these other tax benefits of going offshore to reduce your US tax burden, possibly to zero.

 And that’s exactly what you want to achieve by going offshore.